dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 #### Collections
 There are multiple data collections in TESTed: sequence, sets, tuples and dictionaires.
-When you use collections in expressions and statements can the values in these collection contain both values and expressions.
+When you use collections in expressions and statements, the values in these collection can contain both values and expressions.
 For the **return values** can these collections only contains values and **no expressions**.
 In addition, the values in these collections can be heterogeneous (different data types).